mslinn/git-stats-scala/README.md

 GitStats 0.1.0
 Usage: GitStats [options] [<yyyy-mm>]

-For Linux and Mac, an executable program called `git` must be on the `PATH`; for Windows, and executable called `git.exe` must be on the `Path`.
+For Linux and Mac, an executable program called git must be on the PATH; for Windows, and executable called git.exe must be on the Path.

   -a, --author <value>  author to attribute
-  -d, --dir <value>     directory to scan (defaults to current directory) -v, --verbose         show subtotals
+  -d, --dir <value>     directory to scan (defaults to current directory) -v, --verbose         show per-repo subtotals
   <yyyy-mm>             yyyy_mm to search (defaults to the date for the previous month, 2017-07)
   --help                prints this usage text
 ```